abstractionlair/www/index.md

 Here are a few links to check out.
+Each is to some code I've written for fun or as a learning exercise.
+For contractual reasons I can't show code that I've worked on professionally or even personal projects that are too similar.

 * [My LinkedIn profile](https://www.linkedin.com/in/scott-mcguire-2a7081b)
 * [A distributed, lisp-like interpreter](https://github.com/abstractionlair/delicious)
 * [A non-distributed scheme interpreter](https://github.com/abstractionlair/scheme3) closer to a normal one.